CharlesARoy/CSE284_Sp21/README.md

 The human reference genome used in this project was obtained from the BROAD GATK Resource Bundle which is hosted [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0) (Homo_sapiens_assembly38.fasta).

-The data used in this project was ultra-long GridION Nanopore data from HG002 (NA24385) that was sequenced by Genome in a Bottle (GIAB).
+The data used in this project was ultra-long GridION Nanopore data from HG002 (NA24385) that was sequenced by [Genome in a Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle).
 The raw fast5 files were obtained from [this Amazon bucket](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=) but are no longer hosted there.
-Fastq files base called with an older version of Guppy than used in this project can be obtained from the human pangenomics Amazon bucket found [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=NHGRI_UCSC_panel/HG002/hpp_HG002_NA24385_son_v1/nanopore/).
+Fastq files base called with an older version of Guppy than used in this project can be obtained from the [Human Pangenomics HG002 data freeze](https://github.com/human-pangenomics/HG002_Data_Freeze_v1.0) (data stored [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=NHGRI_UCSC_panel/HG002/hpp_HG002_NA24385_son_v1/nanopore/)).

 The truth set for HG002 (NA was obtained with the following command and was then lifted over to hg38:
 ```bash